spencerthayer/CLI-PHP-CYOA-Game/readme.md

 - **Changing the Game Theme**

-  - Open `game.php` in a text editor.
+  - Open `app/config.php` in a text editor.
-  - Locate the `$system_prompt` variable.
-  - Modify the prompt to change the game's setting or rules.
+  - Modify the `system_prompt` key within the returned array to change the game's setting or rules.
     ```php
-    $system_prompt = "You are an interactive sci-fi adventure game set in space...";
+    'system_prompt' => "You are an interactive sci-fi adventure game set in space...",
     ```

 - **Adjusting API Parameters**

-  - Modify parameters like `temperature` in the `$data` array to change response creativity.
+  - In `app/config.php`, modify parameters like `temperature` under the `api` key to change response creativity.
     ```php
+    'api' => [
+        // ... other settings
         'temperature' => 0.9,
+        // ...
+    ],
     ```

 - **Using a Different Model**

-  - If you have access to GPT-4, you can change the model:
+  - In `app/config.php`, change the `model` under the `api` key:
     ```php
+    'api' => [
+        // ... other settings
-    'model' => 'gpt-4',
+        'model' => 'gpt-4', // Or another available model
+        // ...
+    ],
     ```

 - **Enhancing ASCII Art Quality**

-  - Adjust the `$scale` variable in `ascii_art_converter.php` to change the resolution of the ASCII art.
+  - Adjust the `scale` parameter under the `image` key in `app/config.php` to change the resolution of the ASCII art.
-  - Experiment with different character sets to improve shading and detail.
+  - You can also experiment with different character sets in `app/AsciiArtConverter.php`.

 ---